jindrichmynarz/dissertation/parts/offline_evaluation.md

 We chose it because we compare ranks for the whole dataset and this test is suited for paired samples from the same population.
 Moreover, it does not require the compared samples to follow normal distribution, which is the case of the distributions of ranks.
 -->

+The rest of this chapter features the results obtained by SPARQL-based and RESCAL-based matchmakers in the evaluation.
+All reported evaluation results are rounded to two decimal places.
+The best results for each metric in each table are highlighted by using a bold font.

 [^top10]: 91 % of search engine users consider only the top 10 results, according to a study (<http://www.seo-takeover.com/case-study-click-through-rate-google>).